Wintellect/MSLearn/Introduction to Git/includes/7-branch-and-merge.md

 	git pull
 	```

-1. The output says that "master" is up to date (in other words, "master" on Alice's computer matches "master" in the shared repo), so Alice merges the "add-style" branch into "master" using `git merge --ff-only` to perform a "fast-forward" merge.
+1. The output says that "master" is up to date (in other words, "master" on Alice's computer matches "master" in the shared repo), so Alice merges the "add-style" branch into "master" using `git merge --ff-only` to perform a [fast-forward merge](https://ariya.io/2013/09/fast-forward-git-merge).
 Then she pushes "master" from her repo to the shared repo:

 	```bash
 	git merge --ff-only add-style